P3enguin/Pestilence/README.md

 ## Oligomorphic Virus:
-To make life hard for antivirus companies and reverse engineers, virus devs started freestyling to hide the functionality of the virus.
-One of the early approaches involved encrypting the main body, and injecting a small piece of code that executed first to decrypt the original virus and then jumping to it.</br>
+To make life difficult for antivirus companies and reverse engineers, virus developers started freestyling to hide the functionality of the virus.
+One of the early approaches involved encrypting the main body and injecting a small piece of code that executed first to decrypt the original virus and then jump to it.</br>

 Oligomorphic viruses, also known as semi-polymorphic viruses, carry with them a set of decryptors.
 Each time the virus replicat, It choose a random decryptor, making the code not static and always changing.